darthsidramesh/Machine-Learnings/Making the most money from your ML model/README.md

 # Objective
-To educate people on why optimizing your classifiers for utility is crucial to a Machine Learning Project.

-To read through the example and understand the concept, click on **utility_movie_example.md**.
+To read through the example and understand the concept, click on **Utilities.md**.

-# Steps to run R code
+# Explore Further: Steps to run the R code

 To actually run through the code yourself: